kiddiRU/Verk1_H1/designDocument/sketch.md

 ### Tournament
 - Receives info from organizers
 - Date: start date - end date
-  - j
+- Allowed Time Frame of games
 - Unique name
 - Venue (location)
 - Registered contact person (With e-mail and phone number)
 - Is active
+- Teams playing

 ### Matches
-- Date time
 - Server ID
-- What teams are Playing
+- What teams are Playing and when = Team A + Team B; Time
+  - Time is between the start and end date of the tournament

 ## 3-tier design